 Can I direct data to specific indices based on protocol?

-No. Currently Splunk Stream does not let you direct data to different indices based on protocol.
+No. Currently Splunk App for Stream does not let you direct data to different indices based on protocol.
 You can however set up this functionality using

 transforms.conf files.
 For instructions, see Route specific events to a different index.